Strategy11/formidable-forms/readme.txt

 * Fix: Fixed a caching conflict that would cause back end pages to break on some servers with an frmDom is not defined console error.
 * Fix: Labels were appearing overlapped over input fields when previewed from the style manager for styles with the inline label position setting.
 * Updated the icon for Zapier.

-= 5.4.1 =
-* New: Fields using the "Placeholder inside the field" Label Position setting will now use an animated label that moves to the top of the field when focused.
-* New: Added a new frm_after_destroy_entry filter that can be used to update caching after a Formidable entry is deleted.
-* Fix: An unexpected empty broken application template was appearing for expired licenses.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>